liftedkilt/tale-hugo/README.md

+# Credit

+This is a fork of the wonderful Hugo theme Tale, from https://github.com/EmielH/tale-hugo .
+I have simply modified it slightly for my own personal use.
+Probably nothing much here for the normal user, so I would recommend using the upstream repo.

 # Tale

 This is a port of the [Tale theme for Jekyll](https://github.com/chesterhow/tale) to Hugo.
 Tale is a minimal Jekyll theme curated for storytellers.
 Checkout the demo [here](https://chesterhow.github.io/tale/).
 I did not design this theme; I only ported it from Jekyll to Hugo.